nuejs/nue/packages/nuejs.org/docs/tutorial.md

-# Tutorial: Building websites with Nue
+# Tutorial: Building Websites with Nue
-In this tutorial, you’ll learn the key features of Nue by studying the structure and implementation of a simple blogging website:
+In this tutorial, we’ll explore the essential features of Nue by building a blogging website step-by-step.

 [image]
   small: /img/blog-hero.png